Hey New Zealanders, here’s a head-scratcher for you: do you know where your electricity comes from?

 But here at Flick we think the process of electricity generation is right up there with sliced bread.
 Because, as it turns out, we electricity-users can have a big impact on the electricity mix in NZ.
 As consumers, we have a lot more power and control over our electricity generation – its cleanliness, its dirtiness, and its related environmental effects – than we realise, and we think it’s about time we all understood how it works.

-Electricity Authority statistics show that last year, New Zealand’s residential, industrial and commercial electricity use totalled 41,342 gigawatt-hours (or GWh – that’s one billion watt hours, or the equivalent of one million kilowatt hours of electricity).
+Electricity Authority statistics show that during 2015 (the 2016 data hasn’t been released yet), New Zealand’s residential, industrial and commercial electricity use totalled 41,342 gigawatt-hours (or GWh – that’s one billion watt hours, or the equivalent of one million kilowatt hours of electricity).
 So, the big question – what generates all this electricity for us here in New Zealand?

 Hydro (produces no greenhouse gas emissions)